firebase/geofire-java/README.md

 ## Contributing

-If you want to contribute to GeoFire for Java, just can clone the repository and just start making pull requests.
+If you want to contribute to GeoFire for Java, clone the repository and just start making pull requests.

 ```bash
 git clone https://github.com/firebase/geofire-java.git
 ```